 - Per Acre Receipts for Red Delicious and Gala: The Effects of Grade, Size, Cullage and Yield, Washington State University.

-- Sample Costs to Establish an Apple Orchard and Produce Apples, University of California-Davis, 2001 - This study provides cost estimates for Granny Smith apples grown in the San Joaquin Valley.
+- Sample Costs to Establish an Apple Orchard and Produce Apples: Granny Smith, University of California-Davis, 2001 - This study provides cost estimates for Granny Smith apples grown in the San Joaquin Valley.

 - Tree Fruit Farm Business Summary, Lake Ontario Region, Cornell University, 1999 - The fruit farm business summary identifies necessary financial and business information, and provides ideas for using the information to evaluate the business.
 Most of the growers in this study were apple growers.